So, you’ve got one of those shiny Macbook Pro retinas but Linux has you realising computer freedom is best?

 Once you have the USB stick plugged in and all settled down, issue the following command:

-You should see a list of disks like the one in the screenshot to the above.
+You should see a list of disks like the one in the screenshot to the left.
 Note the red box around /dev/disk2.
 You can see that it has a Windows FAT32 partition, our usb stick is 8 GB big, you can see the size there is 8.1GB, which is clearly much smaller than the main hard drive, which is 500GB in size.
 Just make sure you identify which disk your usb stick is and take a note of that.
 The one we are using is /dev/disk2.

 Now you need to unmount the usb disk, to do that issue the following command